-As of June 30, 2008, the Company had federal alternative minimum tax ("AMT") credit carryforward of \$287 which have no expiration date.
-As of June 30, 2008, the Company had capital loss carryforwards of \$43, which will expire in 2013 if not utilized.
+As of June 30, 2008, the Company had federal alternative minimum tax ("AMT") credit and capital loss carryforwards of \$287 and \$43, respectively, which have no expiration date.
 As of June 30, 2008, the Company had state net operating loss ("NOL") and research credit carryforwards of approximately \$210 and \$341, respectively, which expire depending on the rules of the various states to which the carryovers relate.